ArbiKodraj/Final_Project/README.md

 - [x] Improve Code Documentation (EPP as reference) - use Sphinx
 - [x] Countercheck text several times
-- [ ] Look for alternative displaying possibilities for the notebook from private repo (did not find any)
+- [x] Look for alternative displaying possibilities for the notebook from private repo (did not find any)
 - [x] Invite remaining collaborators
+- [x] Use Grammerly to check the text
+- [x] Add additional Keras part
+- [ ] Notebook's structure
 - [ ] Think about additional to do's

 **Optional:**

-- [ ] Speed up code even more using numba (may have a look on PyPy for object oriented programming?)
+- [x] Speed up code even more using numba (may have a look on PyPy for object oriented programming?)
 - [x] Finish last section (optimal policy for cake problem) - if not: remove => removed
 - [x] If possible, i.e., code's outcome kind of known : write tests - use pytest or unittest